Kwansy98/x64dbgCallFinder/README.md

 Search all user functions, and set a conditional breakpoint, the number of function calls will be recorded.
 Filter functions of interest based on call count.

-## TODO

-- Too many breakpoints cause the debugger to freeze

 ## See also

 cheat engine code filter: